A person’s fingerprints may be identical

-Science Editorial, January 10 (EFE).- Engineers from the US Universities of Columbia and Buffalo have created a new fingerprint analysis using artificial intelligence (AI) that overthrows the long-held belief in forensic medicine that ever There are also no two fingerprints.
-Identical fingerprints, not even on different fingers of the same person.
+Engineers from the American universities of Columbia and Buffalo have created a new fingerprint analysis Through artificial intelligence (AI), which overturns the long-held belief in forensic medicine that no two fingerprints are ever alike, even from different ones of the same person.
+Not even on the fingers.

-The discovery, reported this Wednesday by the journal Science Advances, showed that any two fingerprints of the same person are more similar than previously thought, with a reliability of 99.99%.
+The discovery, reported this Wednesday by the journal Science Advances, showed that with 99.99% reliability, any two fingerprints of the same person they are too similar As much as was thought.

 Basics of solving crimes

-Fingerprints are essential in crime laboratories for solving cases and in billions of mobile phones around the world for digital authentication, however, for now, all technologies in this area are designed on the basis that they have no two identical fingerprints. .
+Fingerprints are essential in crime laboratories for solving cases and in billions of mobile phones around the world for digital authentication, however, for now, all technologies in this area are designed on the basis that No two fingerprints are alike.

 To date, fingerprints are not useful in situations where the available prints are those of fingers other than those recorded, such as at a crime scene.

-However, a study publicized by Gabe Guo, an engineering student at Columbia, along with other researchers at the same university and the University at Buffalo, has shown that it is possible to overcome this limitation by analyzing characteristics of fingerprints that have not yet been studied.
-Has gone.
-Now. ,
+However, a study promoted by Columbia engineering student Gabe Guo, along with other researchers from the same University at Buffalo, has shown that it is possible to overcome this limitation.
+Analyzing Unstudied Characteristics Fingerprints so far.

 Guo and his colleagues found a public US government database with about 60,000 fingerprints and entered them in pairs into an artificial intelligence-based system known as a deep contrast network.